taindp98/Endoscopy-Image-Classification/README.md

 • In progress building up a deep learning model using the PyTorch framework to classify the abnormalities in endoscopic images.

-• Dealing with the lack of labeled images which is a challenge in medical image analysis by applying Semi-supervised learning.
+• Dealing with the lack of labeled images which is a challenge in medical image analysis by applying Semi-supervised learning (FixMatch and CoMatch).

 ## Image Labels
 Hyper-Kvasir includes the follow image labels for the labeled part of the dataset: